If a welding illness has set you back, we'll help you move forward

 Welding illness can range from minor complaints that resolve within a short period of time, to major conditions that drastically alter quality of life.

 If you decide to make a welding illness claim, your industrial disease solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

 What causes welding illness?